MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-exchange-synchronization/error-while-sending-the-email-message.md

 ms.date: 12/10/2024
 ms.custom: sap:Email and Exchange Synchronization
 ---
-# "An unknown error occurred while sending the email message" when testing a mailbox in Microsoft Dynamics 365
+# "An unknown error occurred while sending the email message" when testing a mailbox in Dynamics 365

 This article provides a solution to an error that occurs when you try to test and enable a mailbox in Microsoft Dynamics 365.